What are the most recognized project management methodologies

 Agile Methodology

-Agile was developed for projects requiring significant flexibility and speed and is comprised of “sprints”—short delivery cycles.
-Agile may be best suited for projects requiring less control and real-time communication within self-motivated team settings.
+Agile was developed for projects requiring significant flexibility and speed and comprised “sprints”—short delivery cycles.
+It may best suit projects requiring less control and real-time communication within self-motivated team settings.
 Agile is highly iterative, allowing for rapid adjustments throughout a project.

 Waterfall Methodology

-Waterfall methodology is sequential in nature; it’s used across many industries, most commonly in software development.
-It’s comprised of static phases (requirements analysis, design, testing, implementation, and maintenance) executed in a specific order.
+Waterfall methodology is sequential and commonly used in software development across many industries.
+It comprises static phases (requirements analysis, design, testing, implementation, and maintenance) executed in a specific order.
 Waterfall allows for increased control throughout each phase but can be highly inflexible if scope changes may be anticipated later.

 Critical Path Method (CPM)

-Critical Path Method (CPM) is a step-by-step methodology used for projects with interdependent activities.
-It contains a list of activities and uses a work-breakdown structure (WBS), a timeline to complete, and dependencies, milestones, and deliverables.
-It outlines critical and noncritical activities by calculating the “longest” (on the critical path) and “shortest” (float) time to complete tasks in order to determine which activities are critical and which are not.
+Critical Path Method (CPM) is one of the commonly used project methodologies.
+It’s a step-by-step methodology for interdependent projects.
+It lists activities and uses a work breakdown structure (WBS) and a timeline to complete dependencies, milestones, and deliverables.
+It outlines critical and noncritical activities by calculating the “longest” (on the critical path) and “shortest” (float) time to complete tasks to determine which activities are crucial and which are not.

 Critical Chain Project Management (CCPM)

-Critical Chain Project Management (CCPM) differs from Critical Path Method (CPM) in that it focuses on the use of resources within a project instead of project activities.
-To address potential issues with resources, buffers are built-in to ensure that projects are on time and that safety is not compromised.
+Critical Chain Project Management (CCPM) differs from Critical Path Method (CPM) in that it focuses on using resources within a project instead of project activities.
+To address potential resource issues, buffers are built-in to ensure that projects are on time and safety is not compromised.

 Six Sigma

-Six Sigma was originally developed by Motorola to eliminate waste and improve processes and profits.
+Motorola originally developed Six Sigma to eliminate waste and improve processes and profits.
 It is data-driven and has three key components: DMAIC (define, measure, analyze, improve, and control); DMADV (define, measure, analyze, design, and verify); and DFSS (which stands for “Design for Six Sigma” and can include the previous options, as well as others like IDOV—identify, design, optimize, and verify).
 Six Sigma is sometimes debated as a methodology in the PM community.

 Scrum

-Scrum (named after rugby) is a part of the agile framework and is also iterative in nature.
-“Scrum sessions” or “thirty-day sprints” are used to determine prioritized tasks.
-A scrum master is used to facilitate instead of a project manager.
+Scrum (named after rugby) is an iterative part of the agile framework.
+“Scrum sessions” or “thirty-day sprints” determine prioritized tasks.
+Instead of a project manager, a scrum master facilitates.
 Small teams may be assembled to focus on specific tasks independently and then meet with the scrum master to evaluate progress or results and reprioritize backlogged tasks.

-There are also several other methodologies like Event Chain Methodology (ECM), Crystal, FDD (Feature Driven Development), DSDM (Dynamic Systems Development), Adaptive Software Development, RUP (Rational Unified Process), Lean Development (LD), PRINCE2, and others.
+Several other project methodologies exist, such as the Event Chain Methodology (ECM), Crystal, FDD (Feature-Driven Development), DSDM (Dynamic Systems Development), Adaptive Software Development, RUP (Rational Unified Process), Lean Development (LD), PRINCE2, and others.

 All content: Copyright 2018 by CIO.com—IDG Enterprise Inc., 492 Old Connecticut Path, Framingham, MA.
 01701.